 Key points about PPROM

-- PPROM is the rupture of the sac surrounding your baby (amniotic membrane) before 37
+- PPROM is when the sac (amniotic membrane) surrounding your baby breaks (ruptures)

 - The cause of PPROM is unknown in most cases.